 Supervisor approval is mandatory in order to register for GTEs.
 This is to ensure that the training module chosen fully supports the completion of the student’s research project and that the time available to undertake core research activities and their associated activities are not compromised.
 It is the responsibility of supervisors and students to agree what GTEs a research student can undertake in any given year prior to registration for that year.

 - Agree your GTE module choices with your supervisor - this is mandatory.
 Pre-registration forms are available via the GSO Loop page.
+Students from the DCU Business School and the DCU Institute of Education do not need to pre-register for modules.

 Online Registration (September)